Skip to Content

 STAUBBACH FALLS HIKE

-One of the most popular short hikes near Lauterbrunnen is the Staubbach Falls trail, which is just .6 kilometers but very highly rated.
-The out and back trail takes you from Lauterbrunnen town out to this stunning 300-meter tall waterfall.
-It’s actually the third highest waterfall in all of Switzerland, which makes it all the more impressive.
-The waterfall got its name based on the mist that sprays off from the waterfall as it crashed down to the ground.
-This trail can be combined with the nearby Trümmelbach Falls if the adventure is a bit too short with just one waterfall.
+One of the most popular short hikes near Lauterbrunnen is the Staubbach Falls trail, which is just 6 kilometers but very highly rated.
+The out-and-back trail takes you from Lauterbrunnen town out to this stunning 300-meter-tall waterfall.
+It’s actually the third-highest waterfall in all of Switzerland, which makes it all the more impressive.

 THE ROTSTOCK VIA FERRATA AT EIGER, GRINDELWALD